-Area: Requirements: Training venue The training venue must meet acceptable health and safety standards and be conducive to learning, with sufficient: size, floor surfaces, seating, writing surfaces, toilet facilities, ventilation, lighting, heating, access, exits, cleanliness, absence of distracting noise.
+Area: Requirements: The training venue must meet acceptable health and safety standards and be conducive to learning, with sufficient: Training venue size, floor surfaces, seating, writing surfaces, toilet facilities, ventilation, lighting, heating, access, exits, cleanliness, absence of distracting noise.
 The theory assessment space should allow Learners to sit at least 1 metre apart to prevent collusion.
+Note: If the Risk assessment is to be completed at the training venue, a simulated environment should be provided that will allow Learners to fully demonstrate their understanding when conducting a risk assessment.
 Audio visual (AV) equipment and training aids Sufficient AV equipment and training aids to facilitate learning using varying teaching methods.
 Learning materials Provide Learners with clear and accurate reference books/handouts covering the topics included in the qualification.